 It’s Not for Scaredy Cats

 To start, you’ll want to make sure your cat is well socialized and comfortable with new people, other animals and strange noises.
 As with any training, it usually helps to start with young kittens, but older cats can learn too.
-If your cat hides under the bed when the doorbell rings, she may not be a great candidate for leash walking, but it’s worth a try.
+If your cat hides under the bed when the doorbell rings, they may not be a great candidate for leash walking, but it’s worth a try.

 Bring on the Treats and Praise